 How do I establish an ONA Local group?

-Contact Jennifer Mizgata, ONA’s Senior Communications Manager, and provide the following:
+Contact Meghan Murphy, ONA Community Manager, and provide the following:

-- Established media and tech connections and resources, including any digital organizations you plan to reach out to for involvement
+- What local media, digital, and tech connections and resources do you plan to reach out to

 Can organizers speak on behalf of the organization?